ChrisRoyse/Living-AI-Ecosystem/README.md

   - Dynamic agent interactions based on environmental factors.
   - Enhanced visualization effects.

 I am an AI Business Consultant.
-If you want to know how AI can best assist your company then reach out to The Number One.  thenumberonellc.com
+If you want to know how AI can best assist your company then reach out to Frontier Tech Strategies. frontiertechstrategies.com